PavanChandan29/Netflix_Dashboard/README.md

 # Netflix_Dashboard

-This dashboard is been created using Power BI.
+This dashboard is been created using __Power BI__.
 It can be used to identify trends, track the performance of different content types and genres, and make informed decisions about future programming strategies.

 # Objective and Insights: